PMOS Phenotypes Explained: Understanding the Different Types of PMOS

 Quick Facts

-- There are four recognised PCOS phenotypes (A–D), based on hormone levels, ovulation and ovarian appearance.
+• There are four recognised PMOS phenotypes (A–D), based on hormone levels, ovulation and ovarian appearance.

-Polycystic Ovary Syndrome (PCOS) is one of the most common hormonal conditions affecting women with ovaries – but it doesn’t always look the same from person to person.
+Polyendocrine Metabolic Ovarian Syndrome (PMOS) is one of the most common hormonal conditions affecting women with ovaries – but it doesn’t always look the same from person to person.

-That’s because PCOS isn’t a single, uniform condition.
+That’s because PMOS isn’t a single, uniform condition.
 It has different phenotypes, or subtypes, depending on how it presents.

 Let’s break it down.

-Polycystic Ovary Syndrome (PCOS) is a hormonal disorder that affects how the ovaries function.
+Polycystic Metabolic Ovarian Syndrome (PMOS) is a hormonal disorder that affects how the ovaries function.

 It can lead to: